 You can see all this shown in the video below.

 Lens allows you to test the color contrast between foreground and background colors in real-time.
-You can toggle this using the icon or with the T key.

 The contrast is indicated using the standard WCAG guidelines.